How did Schiaparelli Redefine the Concept of “Fashion as Art”?

 The Cult of Schiaparelli

 Beyoncé’s gilded corset at the Renaissance tour?
 Schiaparelli.
 Doja Cat, covered head to toe in 30,000 blood-red crystals?
 Schiaparelli.
-Kylie Jenner casually wearing a lion’s head as if it were a brooch?
-Schiaparelli.
-Each look is more than just an outfit—: t’s a statement, a provocation, a visual riddle waiting to be deciphered.
+These are more than just outfits; each functions as a definitive statement, a deliberate provocation, a complex visual riddle awaiting decipherment.

 A Legacy Reborn